Role of Cloud Computing in Banking Industry

 Need for Cloud Computing in the Banking Industry

-• Offer a foundation for secure, continuous delivery of content, applications, and services
+• A foundation for secure, continuous delivery of content, applications, and AI-powered services

 Here’s some insight into cloud adoption by banks: